Work in Progress

 The Dynamic Effects of Weather Shocks on Agricultural Production, with Ewen Gallic and Gauthier Vermandel (Last Version)

-Abstract: The paper investigates the dynamic effects of weather shocks on monthly agricultural production in Peru with local projections.
-An adverse weather shock, measured by an excess of heat or rain, always generates a negative downturn in agricultural production, but its magnitude and duration depend on several factors such as the type of crop concerned, the land geographical type and the season.
-On average, a weather shock can cause a monthly decline by 5% of agricultural production up to four consecutive months.
-The response is time and space dependent.
-A shock in tropical forest regions or occurring during growing season exhibits a much larger response.
-At a macroeconomic level, weather shocks entail a surge in inflation and reduction in aggregate production.
+Abstract: This study investigates the dynamic effects of weather shocks on monthly agricultural production in Peru, using a Local Projection framework.
+An adverse weather shock, measured by an excess of heat or rain, always generates a negative downturn in agricultural production, but its magnitude and duration depend on several factors, such as the type of crop concerned or the timing at which it occurs.
+On average, a weather shock – a temperature shock– can cause a monthly decline of 5% in agricultural production for up to four consecutive months.
+The response is time-dependent: shocks occurring during the growing season exhibit a much larger response.
+At the macroeconomic level, weather shocks are and entail a decline in inflation, agricultural production, exports, exchange rate and GDP.

 Weather Shocks and Optimal Monetary Policy in a Climate-Vulnerable Economy, with Barbara Annicchiarico